 Fortune 500 Legal Ops Insights, Part 1: Doing More With Less

-Brian’s own background as the former head of Legal Ops at AIG gave him his own insights into the challenges these companies, which ranged across nearly ever sector and LOB, have had to deal with.
+Brian’s own background as a former head of Legal Ops gave him his own insights into the challenges these companies, which ranged across nearly ever sector and LOB, have had to deal with.
 So at Mitratech’s Interact 2019 user conference, Brian shared what he’d found out in Key Findings of the Fortune 500, a keynote session that will soon be available as an ebook.

 One of the first points he made?
 That legal leaders are being faced with managing potentially massive changes to how they operate, approaching their own legal tech “tipping points” which offer exhilarating potential – but they’re also scary.
 There’s personal risk involved, because the wrong recommendation or decision can be costly, and there’s “a lot of nervousness” attached, as he put it.

 Many of the firms he met with were already verging or had passed their own “tipping points.”
 So their learnings can help others make the right choices moving forward.

 Huge room for improvement

 What was the first of the three major lessons he dug into during his presentation?
 It was the one he heard mentioned the most during his consultations.

 It was that legal departments and Legal Ops staff need to learn how to do more with less.
 They’re being expected to ratchet up efficiency and cut costs, not add complexity and consume more financial or employee resources, even though legal departments are being faced with more work than ever.